Package Listing

 "Lou and Jan" is a jazz duo, a strolling duo, a flexible duo that can fit in your kitchen, in your back yard, under a tent or on the stage.
 We have lots of ethnic music for most occasions, children's music, sing-a-longs, background music, jazz.
 Lou plays trumpet, flugel horn, trombone, sax, clarinet and flute on a duo gig and he also sings.
 Jan is on accordion, acoustic or electric, depending on the gig.

-For More about Lou and Jan click here.
+For more about Lou and Jan click here.

-Black Sheep Jazz Band
+Black Sheep Dixieland Band

 Dixieland and more!